flipt-io/flipt/docs/concepts.md

 For example, a flag named `new-contact-page`, could be used to determine whether or not a given user sees the latest version of a contact us page that you are working on when they visit your homepage.

-Flags can be used as simple on/off toggles or with variants and rules to support more elaborate usecases.
+Flags can be used as simple on/off toggles or with variants and rules to support more elaborate use cases.

 ![Flags Example](assets/images/concepts/00_flags.png?raw=true "Flags Example")